mentalblood0/trove/README.md

     chest.where("string.hello", "number") { |i| oids << i }
     oids.should eq [oid]

+    # unique is way faster than where,
+    # but works correctly only for values that were always unique

+    chest.unique("string.boolean", false).should eq oid

     chest.delete! oid, "string.hello"
     chest.get(oid, "string.hello").should eq ["number", 42, -4.2, 0.0]